fieldtrip/website/tutorial/beamformer.md

 ## Introduction

 In this tutorial we will continue working on the [dataset](/tutorial/meg_language) described in the preprocessing tutorials.
-Below we will repeat code to select the trials and preprocess the data as described in the first tutorials ([trigger based trial selection](/tutorial/preprocessing), [visual artifact rejection](/tutorial/visual_artifact_rejection)).
+Below we will repeat code to select the trials and preprocess the data as described in the earlier tutorials ([trigger-based trial selection](/tutorial/preprocessing), [visual artifact rejection](/tutorial/visual_artifact_rejection)).

 In this tutorial you will learn about applying beamformer techniques in the frequency domain.
 You will learn how to compute appropriate time-frequency windows, an appropriate head model and lead field matrix, and various options for contrasting the effect of interest against some control/baseline.
 Finally, you will be shown several options for plotting the results overlaid on a structural MRI.